8 PhD Studentships

 Candidates can apply for PhD positions within the EU TEMPERA ETN network at the links indicated below:

 ESR1: Proteins in figurative arts and artworks (Lille, France).
-Supervisor: Caroline Tokarski
+Supervisor: Caroline Tokarski (call closed)

 ESR2: Polychromy in architectural elements and sculpted artefacts (Copenhagen, Denmark).
 Supervisor: Enrico Cappellini (call closed)